 Many of these same routes can be driven be car or motorcycle for one or multi-day trips through the picturesque area.
 Visitors are drawn here not just for the scenery, but to stop at our various towns such as Washago, Coldwater and Orillia for a bite to eat or visit multiple lakefront parks for a picnic.
-The rural roads are dotted with businesses offering fresh, locally grown products and a brand new brewery, Quayle’s Brewery, that grow their own hops.
+The rural roads are dotted with businesses offering fresh, locally grown products and even locally-grown hops at Quayle’s Brewery.

 Glen Oro Farm’s Luke Sedgwick explains the benefits of riding here: “The motion of being on a horse walking has been shown to lower blood pressure and reduce anxiety.
 On a trail ride here it’s not uncommon to see some of the wild residents of Glen Oro, such as deer, coyotes, rabbits, foxes, turkeys, and occasionally even the odd bear. ”

 For those who want to enjoy aerial views of the majesty fall colours, a 30-, 45- or 60-minute tour in a float plane with Lake Country Airways is the best way to get the views and the photos they want.